 - property insurance claims

 Your insurance company may cite a variety of reasons why they’ve denied or seemingly undervalued your claim, avoiding the legal obligations to pay you.
 For clients who are lawfully seeking adequate compensation for damages, this can be a tricky situation to sort through.

-When policyholders receive an unexpected denial or low payout offer, they often ask questions along the lines of:
+When policyholders receive an unexpected denial or low payout offer during the claims process, they often ask questions along the lines of:

-- Did I overestimate how much my claim should be worth?
+- Did I overestimate how much my insurance claim should be worth?

 - Is there any reason why the insurance company may consider me liable for covering my own damages?

-Of course, there are reasons why an insurance provider may deny a claim that was filed by a policyholder.
-Depending on the language used in the specific policy and the types of coverage they offer, adjusters may interpret a claim to be ineligible or interpret the coverage in a way that reduces the payout owed to the policyholder.
+Of course, there are reasons why an insurance company may deny a claim that was filed by a policyholder.
+Depending on the language used in the specific insurance policy and the types of insurance coverage they offer, adjusters may interpret an insurance claim to be ineligible or interpret the insurance coverage in a way that reduces the payout owed to the policyholder.

 Common Reasons Insurance Companies Deny or Undervalue Claims

 - The insurance provider determined that the loss wasn’t included in your insurance coverage.

-- Their adjusters determined your losses were ineligible for coverage or excluded from your policy.
+- Their adjusters determined your losses were ineligible for coverage or excluded from your insurance policy.

-- Your damages fall below the policy deductible.
+- Your damages fall below the insurance policy deductible.

 - Their adjusters claim the damages are less that what you’re claiming.